aphecetche/hugo-aphecetche/content/talk/2019-04-04-muon-week-o2-session-mchview/index.md

 Using external APIs as much as possible

-Those APIs can be used outside mchview as well
+Those APIs might be used outside mchview as well

 ---